 Influenza activity is low across the state of Texas.
-Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital laboratories has slightly increased.
-The percentage of specimens testing positive for influenza reported by public health laboratories has marginally decreased.
+Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital and public health laboratories has slightly increased.
 No influenza-associated pediatric deaths were reported.
 No ILI or influenza outbreaks were reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 44.
+In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 45.